FilippoDude/widgetCrateDownloadWebsite/README.md

-See the live website [here](https://widgetscrate.filippodude.cc/).
+# See the live website [here](https://widgetscrate.filippodude.cc/).

-Website made using NextJs Tailwind and Gsap.
+Website made using **NextJs Tailwind and Gsap**.

-Get releases via the official Github api.
+Automatically gets releases of my app via the official Github api.